Skip to content

 The student will submit a personal statement of 150 words or less describing why they want to become a nurse.

-The student will complete a form showcasing leadership and community engagement activities.
+The student will complete a form showcasing leadership and community engagement activities that includes:

 Do not duplicate any entries.